2024–2025 French political crisis: Barnier government

 On 28 August, former president François Hollande, himself a member of the NFP, called the crisis an "institutional fault".
 On the same day, Macron announced that he would meet the leaders of the French regions.
 On 29 August, the Socialist Party opened its summer university, where two opposing factions were expected to clash: those aligned with the political stance of the party's president, Olivier Faure, supporting Lucie Castets' candidacy, and the dissenters, such as Carole Delga and Bernard Cazeneuve, who advocated for an alliance with Emmanuel Macron's party and what they call the "republican forces".

 Macron notably spoke with Delga on the morning of the 29th.
 Meanwhile, the General Confederation of Labour (CGT), France's largest trade union, condemned what it called a "power grab" by Macron and called for a day of strikes and protests on 1 October against the budget announced by the caretaker government, while refusing to say to participate in the 7 September planned protests, announcing that they preferred to focus on social and economic issues instead of political ones.
 The same evening, Ségolène Royal, a former Socialist Party candidate in the 2007 presidential election, who left the party in 2017 when she was appointed as an ambassador by Macron before "discreetly" rejoining the party in 2021 after being ousted from said post, announced that she was "available" for the position.

-On 30 August, former president Nicolas Sarkozy called for a right-wing prime minister to be named.

-On 31 August, France Unbowed (LFI) officially launched the proceedings to impeach Emmanuel Macron, using article 68 of the French constitution, that states that the president "can only be removed from office in the event of a breach of duties that is clearly incompatible with the exercise of their mandate."

 President Macron named Michel Barnier as prime minister on 5 September.
 The caretaker Attal government remained in place for 51 days, unprecedented since the fallen Pompidou government lasted 62 days in 1962.
 If no government had been appointed by 16 September, it would have been the longest period under a caretaker government in modern French history.
 Barnier appointed his minority government composed of Ensemble and The Republicans nicknamed the Socle commun.
 The NFP declared its opposition to the new government and proceeded to call a vote of no confidence, which failed due to the abstention of the RN.